-If you are a student of near-miss and casualty reports then you know, without a doubt, that flawed communications is a major contributing factor when things go wrong and flawed communications is often a factor when the quality of situational awareness erodes.
+If you are a student of near-miss and casualty reports then you know, without a doubt, that flawed communications are a major contributing factor when things go wrong and flawed communications are often a factor when the quality of situational awareness erodes.

-In fact, flawed communications was the second most frequently cited barrier to flawed situational awareness in my research, second only to staffing issues.
+In fact, flawed communication was the second most frequently cited barrier to flawed situational awareness in my research, second only to staffing issues.

-But how does communications get so messed up at emergency scenes?
+But how do communications get so messed up at emergency scenes?
 Let’s explore some of the barriers to effective communications.

 Defining a situational awareness barrier

 For the purposes of my research, a barrier to situational awareness was anything that prevented the development of situational awareness, caused the erosion of situational awareness, or prevented the recovery of situational awareness once it was degraded.
 As you can imagine, that can be a pretty long list.
-In fact it is a long list.
 My research uncovered 116 barriers and I’m confident there are even more yet be uncovered and researched.
 One of the categories of barriers to situational awareness is flawed communications.
 Here are 19 ways communications can get flawed.